Top 10 Bluehost Alternatives For Cheap and Reliable Web Hosting

 The free version comes with many limitations and upgrading to the full variant of the builder isn’t exactly cheap.
 In other words, unless you want to use a clearly inferior builder, you’re pretty much stuck with WordPress.

 Whether you love it or hate it, there’s a good reason why Bluehost is currently the most popular web hosting provider on the market.
 The company offers very appealing packages for newcomers along with a few advanced options for developers and big companies.
 It also helps that Bluehost is WordPress’s number 1 recommended hosting provider.
-However, after reading this article I’m sure you’ve already realized that Bluehost doesn’t excel in all areas, which is why we wanted to present you with a few solid alternatives.
+However, after reading this article I’m sure you’ve already realized that the company doesn’t excel in all areas, which is why we wanted to present you with a few solid Bluehost alternatives.

-If you’re looking for alternatives with good support for WordPress, I recommend checking out either SiteGround or DreamHost.
+If you’re looking for Bluehost alternatives with good support for WordPress, I recommend checking out either SiteGround or DreamHost.
 After all, both companies are also recommended by WordPress as being very reliable providers.
 If you’re looking for a premium WordPress hosting provider, however, there’s only one real choice here and that’s WP Engine.

 Meanwhile, those who want to sign up with a more affordable provider should check out iPage or GoDaddy.
 Alternatively, you could just go with a provider that supports monthly billing cycles and avoid making any long-term commitments altogether.
-InMotion, A2 and some of the other companies I’ve already mentioned are all great options.
+InMotion, A2 and some of the other companies we’ve already mentioned are all great options.

 Finally, there are also a few specialized providers like Wix or Vultr that provide excellent services to those with very particular needs.
 Our personal recommendation goes to SiteGround but we suggest taking the time to check out all of the companies on our list and try to figure out what works best for you.